ossf/security-baseline/lexicon.md

 ### Code Contributors

 Entities who [commit](#commit) code or [documentation](#project-documentation) to the project.
-Contributors may include maintainers, [collaborators](#collaborator), or external participants who submit [changes](#changes).
+Code contributors include [collaborators](#collaborator) or external participants who submit [changes](#changes).

-In the context of the Open Source Project Security Baseline, Code Contributors does not address non-code contributions such as designing, triaging, reviewing, or testing.
+In the context of the Open Source Project Security Baseline, code contributors does not address non-code contributions such as designing, triaging, reviewing, or testing.

 ### Codebase